 VIDEO: Ole Miss student head-butts police officer

-There are 7 comments on the KXXV-TV Waco story from 10 hrs ago, titled VIDEO: Ole Miss student head-butts police officer.
-In it, KXXV-TV Waco reports that:
+There are 13 comments on the WDAM-TV Hattiesburg story from Friday Feb 10, titled VIDEO: Ole Miss student head-butts police officer.
+In it, WDAM-TV Hattiesburg reports that:

 An Ole Miss student from Brandon, who is accused of robbing a North Mississippi store, is now in trouble for assaulting an officer.
 According to WTVA in Tupelo, Daniel Stewart Berry was heading to court Thursday morning when he shouted and headbutted a nearby deputy.